 The ISM dress code, established to support a “positive and serious attitude about school” is meant to “reduce distractions and disruptions caused by clothing, minimize any economic disparities between students, and promote student achievement.”
 Please refer to the ISM Uniform Dress Code to ensure that you know the details about shoes, shirts, jackets, etc., and the consequences for noncompliance.

 Where can I get uniforms?

 We've intentionally selected uniform colors that are readily available at multiple stores and at a variety of price points.
-Among others, you may purchase uniforms at Target, JC Penney's, WalMart, Gymboree, Jimenez Fashion on Broadway in Seaside, re-sale shops such as Goodwill, and online sites such as Lands End.
+Among others, you may purchase uniforms at Target, WalMart, Old Navy, The Gap, re-sale shops such as Goodwill, and online sites such as Lands End and Amazon.